CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 ```

 As always, don't hesitate to [contact our service desk](../contact.md) if you
-need advice on how to improve you GPU utilisation.
+need advice on how to improve you GPU utilization.

 ### Using multiple CPUs for data pre-processing

-One common reason for the GPU utilisation being low is when the CPU cannot load
+One common reason for the GPU utilization being low is when the CPU cannot load
 and pre-process the data fast enough, and the GPU has to wait for the next batch
 to process.
 It is then a common practice to reserve more CPUs to perform data
 loading and pre-processing in several parallel threads or processes.
 A good rule